zlatko-michailov/abc/doc/start/dependencies.md

 ## POSIX OS
 The following `abc` features use POSIX API:
-- The `socket` classes use the BSD socket API.
+- The `socket` classes use the POSIX socket API.
 - `endpoint` uses the POSIX `stat` function.

 `abc` has been tested on: